maddo/maddo.github.io/_posts/2015-06-19-first-impressions-of-the-evoluent-vertical-mouse.md

 1. It's easier to accidentally click the buttons
  - I didn't notice this either.
 1. Bluetooth wireless doesn't work so well
  - So far so good!
-Lag or noticeable loss of precision.
+No lag or noticeable loss of precision.

 All in all - I'm happy with the ergonomics and excited to give the secondary functions a serious try.
 I'll may write a follow up post after extended use.